tltangliang/10inch-racks-database/README.md

-# Raspberry Pi PCI Express device compatibility database
+# 10" Rack System Database

-This repository builds the GitHub pages site: [http://pipci.jeffgeerling.com](http://pipci.jeffgeerling.com)
+This repository builds the GitHub pages site: [https://10-racks.com/](https://10-racks.com/)

 If you would like to add a new device to the site, or correct the information about an existing device, please file a Pull Request against this repository.